 The Council may postpone a pending matter beyond the next regular Council meeting, provided that the postponement is: (A) to a date and time certain; (B) contingent upon a certain event; or (C) to an unspecified date and time to be determined by the Council Chair.
-At the Council Chair's discretion, a matter postponed [pursuant to this rule] may be placed on the agenda of a Council meeting before the date and time specified or before the contingent event occurs.
-This rule [shall] will not prevent the postponement of a pending matter to the next regular Council meeting.
-Rule 23 [shall] may apply [notwithstanding] despite any postponement under this rule.
+At the Council Chair's discretion, a matter postponed may be placed on the agenda of a Council meeting before the date and time specified or before the contingent event occurs.
+This rule will not prevent the postponement of a pending matter to the next regular Council meeting.
+Rule 23 may apply despite any postponement under this rule.